 98% of our Clinical & Medical Negligence Claims are funded by a No Win, No Fee agreement, which is formally called a Conditional Fee Agreement.
 This means there is no financial risk to you.

 Slater and Gordon’s Medical Negligence Solicitors have many years expertise in complex claims where doctors have failed to diagnose a ruptured Abdominal Aortic Aneurysm (AAA).

 We can provide immediate legal representation and rehabilitation support anywhere in England, Scotland or Wales.
-We also offer hospital and home visits for people who cannot come to one of our offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We also offer hospital and home visits for people who cannot come to one of our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 We offer a free consultation and can tell you if your claim can be dealt with on a No Win No Fee basis.

 Solicitors at Slater and Gordon Lawyers are members of the Law Society Clinical Negligence Panel, Action Against Medical Accidents (AvMA), the UK charity for patient safety and justice, and the Association of Personal Injury Lawyers (APIL).

 The heart pumps blood upwards along the ascending aorta, around a curve and then downwards along the descending aorta.
 Where the wall of the aorta becomes weak it can stretch and weaken (like a balloon inflating) to form an aneurysm.
 Pressure from the blood can then burst that wall.
 This is known as a ruptured aortic aneurysm.
 The condition is an emergency.
 If the patient is to survive the rupture must be diagnosed without delay and repaired by surgeons.
 Surgery can be very successful but prompt action is key.